ericdong2012/rdr/README.md

 # RDR: redis data reveal

+> Acknowledgements & Notes: This project is a derivative work based on [xueqiu/rdr](https://github.com/xueqiu/rdr).
+Many thanks to the original authors and the community!
+> On top of it, we added an `export` command (supporting JSON/HTML) and extended the `keys` command (to include expiry, type, and size in bytes).

+👉 If you find this project helpful, please consider giving it a Star on GitHub!

 RDR (redis data reveal) is a tool to parse Redis RDB files.
-Compared with [redis-rdb-tools](https://github.com/sripathikrishnan/redis-rdb-tools), RDR is implemented in Go and runs much faster (on my PC, a 5GB RDB file takes about 2 minutes).
+Compared with [redis-rdb-tools](https://github.com/sripathikrishnan/redis-rdb-tools), RDR is implemented in Go and runs much faster (on my PC, a 5GB RDB file takes less than 2 minutes).

 ## Build from Source (Windows / Linux)